Senior Leadership Team

 Kathryn McInteer

-Director of Corporate Services / Chief Financial Officer
+Director of Corporate Services and Financial Services

 Kathryn joined Pharmac in July 2016 as a mentor for ICT management, bringing with her years of experience in public sector ICT management and Corporate Service functions.
 In 2017, Kathryn became the Head of ICT for Pharmac.
 In December 2021, Kathryn became the Director of Corporate and Financial Services.